sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 * **Checkboxes with Hints and Feedback**

-These templates include the Markdown formatting that you use to add a problem without, or with, hints and feedback.
+These templates include the Markdown formatting that you use in the simple editor to add a problem without, or with, hints and feedback.

 .. include:: ../../../shared/exercises_tools/Section_simple_editor.rst